deepin-community/python-greenlet/docs/c_api.rst

     Macro that returns true if the greenlet *g* has started and has not died.

-.. c:function:: PyGreenlet* PyGreenlet_GET_PARENT(PyGreenlet* g)
+.. c:function:: PyGreenlet* PyGreenlet_GetParent(PyGreenlet* g)

     Macro that returns the parent greenlet of *g*.
+Returns a non-null pointer if there is a parent, or a null pointer on an error or if there is no parent.
+If this returns a non-null pointer, you must decrement its reference.

 .. c:function:: int PyGreenlet_SetParent(PyGreenlet* g, PyGreenlet* nparent)

     Set the parent greenlet of *g*.

-    :return: 0 for succes, or -1 on error.
+    :return: 0 for success, or -1 on error.
 When an error is returned, *g* is not a pointer to a greenlet, and an :exc:`AttributeError` has been raised.